openvinotoolkit/datumaro/docs/source/docs/data-formats/formats/kaggle.md

 All datasets are available for downloading at [here](https://www.kaggle.com/datasets?tags=13207-Computer+Vision).
 However, since Kaggle doesn't enforce community to follow specific rule for dataset uploads, it is more natural to explore a dataset directoy structure by manual.
 So it eventually requires to take some time for importing those datasets into their machine learning codes.
-Therefore, Datumaro is providing ability to import them through Datumaro Python APIs.
+Therefore, Datumaro is providing an ability to import them through Datumaro Python APIs.

 Supported type of annotations:
 - `Label` (classification)